IGS/imp/README.md

 of internal logic, wrappers for the khmer (0.8) package, and wrappers for IDBA-UD) both single- and paired-end assembly, with or without the help of a local SGE grid.
-Not all permutations are represented in this repository yet, but all four versions (single/paired X grid/no_grid) will appear in the near future.
+Not all permutations are represented in this repository yet, but all four versions (single/paired, grid/no_grid) will appear in the near future.

 INSTALLATION

 1. Clone this repository onto your local machine.

    a) If you have no thread-enabled SGE grid accessible to you, use the "\*.LOCAL"
       codesets to run assemblies locally (make sure you have at least 100GB of memory).

    b) If you do have a thread-enabled SGE grid available, then do the following in
       the "paired_reads.SGE_GRID" and "unpaired_reads.SGE_GRID" subdirectories:

     Edit 000_setup.pl: